-The system-generated subnet routes define the paths for sending traffic among instances within the network using internal (private) IP addresses.
+The system-generated subnet routes define the paths for sending traffic among instances within the network by using internal IP addresses.
 For one instance to be able to communicate with another, appropriate firewall rules must also be configured because every network has an implied deny firewall rule for ingress traffic.

-default network, you must explicitly create higher priority
+Except for the default network, you must explicitly create higher priority

 ingress firewall rules

 to allow instances to communicate with one another.
-The
+The default network includes

-firewall rules in addition to the implied
+several firewall rules in addition to the implied ones,

-rule, which permits instance-to-instance
+default-allow-internal rule, which permits instance-to-instance

 communication within the network.
-The default network also comes with ingress rules allowing protocols like
+The default network also comes with ingress

-RDP and SSH.
+rules allowing protocols such as RDP and SSH.

-to apply to new auto mode networks that you create using the
+Rules that come with the default network are also presented as options for you to apply to new auto mode VPC networks that you create by using the Cloud Console.

 Internet access requirements

-The following criteria must be satisfied for an instance to have outgoing Internet access:
+The following criteria must be satisfied for an instance to have outgoing internet access:

-The network must have a valid default Internet gateway route or custom route whose destination IP range is the most general (
+The network must have a valid default internet gateway route or custom route whose destination IP range is the most general (

 0.0.0.0/0).
-This route simply defines the path to the Internet.
-See Routes for more information about routes.
+This route defines the path to the internet.
+For more information, see Routes.